ayriela/jquery-salary-calculator/README.md

 Install this project by forking and cloning this github repository to local file system.

 ## Usage
+- if user enters employees whose total monthly salaries will be more than $20,000 the background of total monthly becomes red
 ## Built With

--javascript
--jQuery
+- javascript
+- jQuery

 ## Roadmap
-- Add check to make sure employee ids being added are unique and alert user if the id is already taken -Add format check to make sure value entered in the annual salary input is a number -Add auto formatting to table entries to correct the name or job title capitalization from user entered
+- Add check to make sure employee ids being added are unique and alert user if the id is already taken
+- Add format check to make sure value entered in the annual salary input is a number
+- Add auto formatting to table entries to correct the name or job title capitalization from user entered
+- Not designed for large employee sets as written.
+To account for this:
+    - add ability to import a full employee list
+    - add ability for user to configure expense threshold below or above $20,000
+    - adjust total calculation so running total is stored and delete simply subtracts new value or appends new value on delete or add employee action

 ## Acknowledgement
 Thanks to Prime Digital Academy